accommodation in maroussi

 PATISSIA

-Patissia is a lovely residential area full of contrasts.
-Beautiful neoclassical buildings from the time when Athens’ upper middle class used to live back in the 50s co-exist with imposing but charmless blocks of flats from the second half of the 20th century.
+Patissia is a residential area full of contrasts.
+Neoclassical buildings from the time when Athens’ upper middle class used to live back in the 50s co-exist with imposing but charmless blocks of flats from the second half of the 20th century.

 Now, Patissia is increasingly popular for visitors who want to find affordable Airbnb accommodation in a quiet, safe setting and with good connection to the city centre.
-If you choose to stay there, you’ll be surrounded mainly by locals as it is yet to be discovered by tourists.
+If you choose to stay there, you’ll be surrounded mainly by locals .

 As you might have already noticed, Greeks like to split areas into “ano” (upper) and “kato” (lower), which is why there are two metro stations for this neighbourhood – Ano Patissia and Kato Patissia.
 “Ano” is mainly used for the northerner location so if you choose Ano Patissia you’ll be a couple stops closer to Marousi.